TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/r/index.md

 }

 fizz_buzz()

 ```

 {% endraw %}

-[Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [R](https://sampleprograms.io/languages/r) was written by:
+Fizz Buzz in [R](https://sampleprograms.io/languages/r) was written by:

 - Gabi Herman
 - Jeremy Grifski

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 18 2020 17:59:43.
-The solution was first committed on Oct 24 2019 16:13:46.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution